 (An excellent pre-law minor for students in other fields) A minor in Politics requires 18 credits.
-The following six courses are required:

-Variations from above are possible with permission of the chairperson of the Politics department.
+The following six courses are required: CORE 1201 American Regime 3 PS 205 Classical Political Thought 3 PS 210 Modern Political Thought 3 PS 295 American Political Thought 3 Institutions PS 335 3 PS 368 Constitutional Law: National Powers 3 or PS 369 Constitutional Law: Civil Liberties 3 PS 345 Domestic Public Policy 3 Variations from above are possible with permission of the chairperson of the Politics department.
 A student may choose, with the departmental advisor and with the consent of the chairperson, a program designed to meet individual objectives.